 [voted] with their voices - viva voce - or with their hands or with their feet.
 Yea or nay.
 Raise your hand.
 All in favor of Jones, stand on this side of the town common; if you support Smith, line up over there" [Lep08].
 Thus, ensuring that only voters voted and did so with equal influence was straightforward.
 Indeed, the election outcome could be determined by anyone present, simply by considering at most one vote per voter and disregarding non-voters.
 Yet, voting systems must also ensure choices are made freely, as prescribed by the aforementioned organisations [UN48,OSC90,OAS69].
 Mill eloquently argues that choices cannot be expressed freely in public: "The unfortunate voter is in the power of some opulent man; the opulent man informs him how he must vote.
 Conscience, virtue, moral obligation, religion, all cry to him, that he ought to consult his own judgement, and faithfully follow its dictates.
-The consequences of pleasing, or offending the opulent man, stare him in the face; ... the moral obligation is disregarded, a faithless, a prostitute, a pernicious vote is given" [Mil30].
+The consequences of pleasing, or offending the opulent man, stare him in the face...the moral obligation is disregarded, a faithless, a prostitute, a pernicious vote is given" [Mil30].

 The need for free-choice started a movement towards voting as a private act, i.e., "when numerous social constraints in which citizens are routinely and universally enmeshed - community of religious allegiances, the patronage of big men, employers or notables, parties, 'political machines' - are kept at bay," and "this idea has become the current doxa of democracy-builders worldwide" [BBP07].
 The most widely used embodiment of this idea is the Australian system, which demands that votes be marked on uniform ballots in polling booths and deposited into ballot boxes.
 Uniformity is intended to enable freechoice during distribution and collection of ballots, and the isolation of polling booths is intended to facilitate free-choice whilst marking.
 Moreover, the Australian system can assure that only voters vote and do so with equal influence.
-Indeed, anyone can check that ballots are only distributed to voters and at most one ballot is deposited by each voter, furthermore, anyone can check that spoiled ballots are discarded and that votes expressed in the remaining ballots correspond to the election outcome.
+Indeed, observers can check that ballots are only distributed to voters and at most one ballot is deposited by each voter.
+Furthermore, observers can check that spoiled ballots are discarded and that votes expressed in the remaining ballots correspond to the election outcome.
 Albeit, assurance is limited by an observer's ability to monitor and the ability to transfer that assurance is limited to the observer's "good word or sworn testimony" [NA03].

 Many electronic voting systems - including systems that have been used in large-scale, binding elections - rely on art, rather than science, to ensure that votes are freely made, with equal influence.
 Such systems build upon creativity and skill, rather than scientific foundations.
-These systems are typically broken in ways that violate free-choice, e.g., [KSRW04, GH07, Bow07, WWH+10, WWIH12, SFD+14], or permit non-voters to unduly influence the selection of representatives, e.g., [KSRW04, UK07, Bow07, Ger09, JS12].
-Breaks can be avoided by carefully formulating rigorous and precise security definitions that capture notions of voters voting freely with equal influence, and proving that systems satisfy these definitions.
-Universal verifiability formalises a notion of checking whether voters voted with equal influence, and we focus on a definition that captures voters voting freely.
+These systems are routinely broken in ways that violate free-choice, e.g., [KSRW04, GH07, Bow07, WWH+10, WWIH12, SFD+14], or permit undue influence, e.g., [KSRW04, UK07, Bow07, Ger09, JS12].
+Breaks can be avoided by proving that systems satisfy formal notions of voters voting freely and of detecting undue influence.
+Universal verifiability formalises the latter notion, and we propose a definition that formalises the former.
 Our definition is presented in the computational model of cryptography as a game, whereby a benign challenger, a malicious adversary and a voting system engage in a series of interactions which task the adversary to break security.

-&lt;sup>1Earlier systems merely required ballots to be marked in polling booths and deposited into ballot boxes, which permitted non-uniform ballots, including ballots of different colours and sizes, that could be easily identified as party tickets [Bre06].
+1Earlier systems merely required ballots to be marked in polling booths and deposited into ballot boxes, which permitted non-uniform ballots, including ballots of different colours and sizes, that could be easily identified as party tickets [Bre06].

-Ballot secrecy formalises a notion of free-choice, assuming ballots are constructed and tallied in the prescribed manner.
+Ballot secrecy formalises a notion of free-choice,2 assuming ballots are constructed and tallied in the prescribed manner.